 Even after dutifully making payments for years, there is no guarantee your debts will be settled.
 Meanwhile, your creditor can (and usually does) start a lawsuit against you.
 Even if you’re fortunate to have a large part of your debt forgiven, did you know you will be liable for taxes on that amount?

 Something else to consider: Despite what these debt relief companies say in their advertising, the monthly payment programs they come up with are usually never anything close to what most people would consider “affordable.”

 Once you're stuck making monthly payments to a debt consolidation program it takes many years to get in the clear again.
 To make matters worse, a lot of these debt relief “services” insist on automatic withdrawals from your bank account.

 Meanwhile, your creditors are still charging you interest and collectors are still harassing you day and night.

 Before you hand your financial future over to one of these debt relief companies, make sure you know what you’re getting into.
 Despite everything you’ve heard about how bankruptcy is something you want to avoid, it may actually be the best option for many people.
 Decades ago, declaring bankruptcy carried with it a mark of shame.
 Times have changed, though.

->

-> Before you make a decision based on what a commercial said, or what someone else did or told you, get some advice from a Milwaukee bankruptcy attorney with extensive experience in legitimate debt relief solutions.
-The Milwaukee bankruptcy law offices of Steven R. Mcdonald offer free bankruptcy consultations with no obligation.
+Before you make a decision based on what a commercial said, or what someone else did or told you, get some advice from a Milwaukee bankruptcy attorney with extensive experience in legitimate debt relief solutions.
+The bankruptcy law office of Steven R. Mcdonald offers free bankruptcy consultations with no obligation.
 Everyone’s debt problem is different.
-We’ll help you sort through all the options available so you can make the best choice for you.
+We’ll help you sort through all the options available so you can make the best choice for your financial future.

->

-> We are a debt relief agency.
+We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.Return to Related News